yow5110/Assignment-11/Problem-1 Pareto Walk/README.md

-# Week 14 Task 3

-In this Task we will explore a special type of random walk – Pareto Walk in 2D – included as one of the classes defined in nd_rw.py.
+In this problem we will explore a special type of random walk – Pareto Walk in 2D – included as one of the classes defined in nd_rw.py.
 In Pareto Walk, a particle can take steps in any directions and random magnitudes.
 The particle will make small frequent small steps and occasional long steps.
 We will compare it with random walk on a 2D square lattice, which we are familiar with.

 - Use the _get_steps() method to obtain the step magnitudes of the two types of random walk (Nstep numbers for lattice_2d and Nstep numbers for pareto_2d), and plot a histogram of step magnitudes of each type of random walk.
 The average step size of both types of random walk is 1.